Venous lake on your lip?

 Venous lake healing at 2 weeks

-We are seeing about 3 people a month for laser treatments of venous lakes.
+We see several venous lake laser treatment patients a week that travel great distances to get to us.
 Nearly every patient has found me online and nearly every patient has spoken to dermatologist and many have already tried several different treatments.
 For instance, this yelp reviewer had seen several dermatologists already as well.
 Many speak of treatment options including tying off microscopic blood vessels (run don’t walk away from a doc still using that outdated treatment method!).
 Some have already tried a laser treatment.

 The problem is that the right laser must be used!
 I have seen several patients that have had failed treatments from their dermatologist using CO2 lasers.
 Those are soft tissue lasers that dermatologists use all the time because they target water and thus destroy all tissue non-selectively.
 When treating a venous lake, we want to target blood and not tissue.
 Fortunately, the laser we use targets blood.
 Blood is a common occurrence in the mouth (don’t floss for a week and then floss hard and find out for yourself).
 Therefore, it should not come as a surprise that the dental field relies on lasers that are specific to blood.
 The discovery that our blood lasers would work great on blood lesions wasn’t a monumental discovery, just someone putting 2 and 2 together.